esper-io/console_docs/docs/compliance-policy/create-policy.md

 ![Toggle buttons](./images/createpolicy/13-radiosettings.png)

 :::tip
-The Bluetooth settingg is available in Esper Agent version v7.4.9751 and above.
+The Bluetooth setting is available in Esper Agent version v7.4.9751 and above.
 Please reach out to ([Esper support](mailto:support@esper.io)) for this version.
 :::